 - A description of your target market - the people that you want to gather opinions from.
 The sample is an important part of the process for both types of research.
-For instance, if you are manufacturing a new brand of breakfast cereal, it is important that your sample are regular breakfast cereal-eaters and/or purchasers and their age and demographics relate to your target audience.
-It sounds obvious but it is no good interviewing pensioners about a children's breakfast cereal.
+For instance, if you're manufacturing a new brand of breakfast cereal, it is important that your sample are regular breakfast cereal-eaters and/or purchasers and their age and demographics relate to your target audience.
+It sounds obvious, but it's no good interviewing pensioners about a children's breakfast cereal.

 - The type of information you require - for example, qualitative or quantitative.